jdbpt/mod1TheGame/README.md

 07/10/2023 - Updated CSS for some text-shadow on title, and bigger text.
 Added two images with alt-text placeholders to prep for image addition to be completed tomorrow

 07/10/2023 - Decided to not create own image and instead use the font already in use.
 Then added some animations with help from Mozilla website, and some color change behind the decoration of X and O to indicate winners or tie.

+07/12/2023 - Final major push, added a favicon